John Anderson MBE

 Roseann practiced as a solicitor in both the public and private sectors for 30 years, before retiring in 2019.
 A partner in a specialist family law firm, she undertook all aspects of family law including financial applications and care proceedings.
 She transferred to the public sector working for a Local Authority, specialising in housing and anti-social behaviour litigation, as well as policy work.
 Since 2019, she has been engaged by the College of Policing to assist with recruitment, is a supporting inspector for the Association for the Education and Guardianship for International Students and works in the voluntary sector as a Childline counsellor.

 Matthew is the former Senior Partner at Fieldfisher.
-He practises as a partner in the public and regulatory law team.
-He has also sat for nine years as legal chair for the National Anti-Doping Panel, and served two terms at the Independent Press Standards Organisation: firstly on the Complaints Committee, and more latterly as a board member.
+He practises as a Partner in the public and regulatory law team.
+Matthew has also sat for nine years as legal chair for the National Anti-Doping Panel and served two terms at the Independent Press Standards Organisation firstly on the Complaints Committee and more latterly as a Board Member.

 Garry Martin FCPFA

 Garry was appointed Director of Services with Donegal County Council in 2011 and heads up the Economic Development Directorate of the council.
 He is the Director of Information Systems and Emergency Services and designated Director of the Donegal Municipal District.
 He previously held the position of Head of Finance with Donegal County Council from January 2010 to May 2018.

 Prior to its abolition as part of a national rationalisation in May 2014, he was the Bundoran Town Manager.
 He held the position of President of the Heads of Finance for Local Government in the Republic of Ireland from May 2016 to May 2018.
 He also holds a Masters in International Business (MSc) from the Ulster University and an Advanced Certificate in Business Counselling from Durham University Business School.